 What causes glomerulonephritis?

-Any condition that causes chronic stimulation of the immune system, resulting in the formation of immune complexes, can cause glomerulonephritis.
+Any condition that stimulates the immune system for long periods of time can cause glomerulonephritis.
 Some possible inciting causes include:

-In many dogs with glomerulonephritis, the cause cannot be found and the problem is said to be idiopathic or unknown.
+In many dogs with glomerulonephritis, the cause cannot be found.

 What are the clinical signs of glomerulonephritis?

-Since the filtering ability of the glomeruli is impaired, there is usually an elevated amount of protein in the urine and a reduced amount of protein in the blood.
-Due to this loss of protein, mild to moderate clinical signs may include such non-specific symptoms as weight and muscle loss.
-More severe clinical signs are referred to as ‘nephrotic syndrome’ and include fluid in the abdominal cavity (ascites), increased respiratory effort (due to fluid within the lungs), and swelling of the limbs (peripheral edema).
+When the filtering ability of the glomeruli is impaired, protein leaks from the blood to the urine.
+This causes an elevated amount of protein in the urine and a reduced amount of protein in the blood.
+Early signs of protein loss may include non-specific symptoms, like weight and muscle loss.
+More severe clinical signs are referred to as nephrotic syndrome (explained in the next section) and include fluid in the abdominal cavity, increased respiratory effort (due to fluid within the lungs), and swelling of the limbs.

-Chronic, severe glomerulonephritis can lead to the development of chronic kidney disease (CKD), with many dogs developing Stage III or IV CKD as a result.
-Some symptoms seen in dogs with CKD include lethargy, vomiting, increased drinking and increased urination (see handout “Chronic Kidney Disease in Dogs” for further information).
+Chronic, severe glomerulonephritis can lead to the development of chronic kidney disease (CKD).
+Symptoms seen in dogs with CKD include lethargy, vomiting, increased drinking, and increased urination (see handout “Chronic Kidney Disease in Dogs” for further information).

 What is nephrotic syndrome?

-In severe cases of glomerulonephritis, a complication called nephrotic syndrome can result from the extreme urinary protein loss.
-Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol and low serum albumin (serum is the fluid portion of the blood) and edema or other abnormal accumulation of fluid.
-Patients with nephrotic syndrome have high blood pressure, and may develop abnormal blood clots resulting in a variety of signs associated with blocked blood vessels or edema (swelling), especially of the legs or abdomen.
+In severe cases of glomerulonephritis, a complication called nephrotic syndrome can result from extreme urinary protein loss.
+Nephrotic syndrome is defined as the combination of significant protein loss in the urine, high serum cholesterol, low serum albumin (serum is the fluid portion of the blood), and edema or other abnormal accumulation of fluid.
+Patients with nephrotic syndrome have high blood pressure and may develop abnormal blood clots resulting in a variety of signs associated with blocked blood vessels or edema (swelling), especially of the legs or abdomen.

 How is glomerulonephritis diagnosed?

 To definitively diagnose glomerulonephritis, a biopsy of the kidney is needed.
-In most cases, urine tests are sufficient to presumptively diagnose the presence of glomerular disease.
-Significant proteinuria (protein loss in the urine) is typically found on a routine urinalysis.
-Often the urine will also contain hyaline casts, which are proteins that are in the shape of the renal tubules and indicate damage to those structures.
-A urine culture is helpful to eliminate bladder infection as a cause of the proteinuria.
-A test called a urine protein to creatinine ratio can be performed on the urine sample to determine the actual amount of protein loss.
+In most cases, urine tests allow the presumptive diagnosis of glomerular disease.
+Significant protein loss in the urine is typically found on a routine urinalysis.
+The urine may also contain hyaline casts, which are proteins that are in the shape of the renal tubules and indicate damage to those structures.
+A urine culture test is helpful to eliminate bladder infection as a cause of protein loss in the urine.
+A test called a urine protein: creatinine ratio can be performed on the urine sample to determine the actual amount of protein loss.

-To summarize, there are many tests required to accurately diagnose glomerulonephritis, and it can take several days to a few weeks to complete the necessary diagnostic work-up.
+There are many tests required to accurately diagnose glomerulonephritis, and it can take several days to a few weeks to complete the necessary diagnostic workup.

 How is glomerulonephritis treated?

-The ideal treatment for glomerulonephritis is determined by identifying the underlying infectious, inflammatory, or cancerous disease that is causing the immune system to create the immune complexes that are being trapped in the glomeruli.
-Unfortunately, in as many as 75% to 80% of the cases with glomerulonephritis, no underlying disease process can be identified, or if one can be identified, it cannot be cured.
+The ideal treatment for glomerulonephritis is determined by identifying the underlying infectious, inflammatory, or cancerous disease that is causing the immune system to create immune complexes that are being trapped in the glomeruli.
+Unfortunately, in as many as 75-80% of glomerulonephritis cases, no underlying disease can be identified, or if one can be identified, it cannot be cured.

-Your veterinarian wil recommend the best treatment plan for your dog.
+Your veterinarian will recommend the best treatment plan for your dog.
 Some of the prescribed treatments for glomerulonephritis may include:

-- a very low dose of aspirin to prevent clotting within the glomeruli
+• anti-clotting agents or a low dose of aspirin, to prevent clotting within the glomeruli

-• omega-3 fatty acid supplementation to help reduce the inflammatory response and prevent clotting
+• omega-3 fatty acid supplementation to reduce the inflammatory response and prevent clotting

 What is the prognosis for glomerulonephritis?